davepinch/pinchy.cc/content/topics/people/b/bertrand-russell/quotes/i-should-say-that-the-universe-is-just-there-and-that-is-all.md

 ---
 title: "I should say that the universe is just there, and that is all."
 attribution: Bertrand Russell
+related:
+# Terry Pratchett, Lords and Ladies:
+  - "In the Beginning there was nothing, which exploded."
 type: quote
 tags:
   - Bertrand Russell